nickthecoder/tickle/README.md

 Rendering is simplistic.
 There's no "fog-of-war", nor other more specialised rendering features (such as outlining objects hidden behind buildings as seen in Age of Empires I and II).
 It is *possible* to implement these using Tickle, but you will need to get your hands dirty, talking to OpenGL, and that breaks two of my key ideals.
-It isn't easy or fun!
+OpenGL isn't easy or fun!

 No path-finding.
 You could write your own, but this is such a common feature for certain game genres, that Tickle should do much of the hard work for you.